schafferb/BHDS-2010-Assignment-4/README.md

 12/1/2025 - Ibrahim created the code for the filtered data and the histogram.

-12/1/2025 - Ibrahim commented to tha code explaining the purpose of each part of the code.
+12/1/2025 - Ibrahim commented to the code explaining the purpose of each part of the code.

 12/01/2025 - Bryanna finished findings for each plot.
 (Bryanna Branch)